 AIME qualifiers represent the top 2.5% of AMC 10 test-takers and the top 5% of AMC 12 test-takers.

 AIME Training: 15 Questions

 The AIME exam is a 15 problem exam.

-Visit our Archive to see the previous year problems.
+Visit our Archive to see the previous year problems for AIME training purposes.

 Problems increase in difficulty as the problem number increases.

 The AIME is the second exam in the series of exams used to challenge bright students on the path toward choosing the team that represents the United States at the International Mathematics Olympiad (IMO).

 108 students qualified for AIME at Random Math in 2021-2022 (86% of AIME class)

 We’ve grown from a single qualifier in 2017 to 108 in just 5 years!
 108 out of 125 students at Random Math qualified for AIME this year -giving us a result density of 86% for the November 2021 exam.